Development Cooperation

 Development cooperation provisions 2017-2025

-The direct bilateral governmental aid is implemented by the Belgian Development Agency, Enabel.
-Enabel is finishing the implementation of two projects on sustainable agriculture and on water and sanitation in the Kigoma region with a total value of 20 million euro.
-The implementation of the new bilateral programme “Wezesha binti”, worth € 25 million, for the period 2023-2028 started in the last quarter of 2023.
-This new programme aims at empowering girls and young women in targeted districts of Kigoma region through secondary education, skills developments, entrepreneurship and the creation of a protective and gender equal environment.
-In all its projects Enabel cooperates closely with the local government and the relevant line ministries.
+The direct bilateral governmental aid is implemented by ENABEL, the Belgian development agency.
+ENABEL is completing the implementation of the water and sanitation project in the Kigoma region with a total value of 12 million euro.
+The implementation of the new bilateral programme “Wezesha binti”, worth € 25 million for the period 2023-2028, started in 2024.
+This new programme aims at empowering girls and young women in targeted districts of Kigoma region through secondary education, skills development, entrepreneurship and the creation of a protective and gender equal environment.
+In all its projects ENABEL cooperates closely with the local government and the relevant line ministries.

 Image